braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/amazon_s3.md

 ## AWS role ARN auth method

-This authentication method generates a role ARN (Amazon Resource Name) that enables Braze's Amazon account to authenticate as a member of the role you created to write data to your bucket.
+This authentication method generates a role Amazon Resource Name (ARN) that enables Braze's Amazon account to authenticate as a member of the role you created to write data to your bucket.

 ### Step 1: Create policy {#role-arn-1}